Violet Rollergirl’s guide to paying your provider in crypto

 There are a lot of reasons you may want to pay your worker in crypto:

-- Provider incentives: Some providers, like me, offer incentives such as small discounts for using various kinds of privacy-preserving technology.
+- Provider incentives: Some providers, like me, offer incentives such as small discounts for using various privacy-preserving technology with us.
 Ask me about this when you contact me!

-Some of these benefits require you to install what’s called a self-custodial wallet app (I like Zashi Wallet) as opposed to using a third-party crypto payment service but in general you can just think of cryptocurrency like digital cash.
+Some of these benefits require you to install what’s called a self-custodial wallet app (I like Zodl Wallet and Cake Wallet) as opposed to using a third-party crypto payment service but, in general, you can just think of cryptocurrency like digital cash, or simply a different kind of foreign currency unit like the Euro or whatever.

 One thing is certain: moving forward, far more providers will be using cryptocurrency than any other payment method.
 For some providers, cryptocurrency may even be the only remote/online payment option.
 Consider preparing for that now!